atharva162/node.js-email/README.md

 1. A form consisting of the input fields:- sender's mail address, subject and text message of the mail.
-2. A server running on port 3000 which enables the mail form validation and sending of mail.
+2. A server running on port 3000 which consists of mail form validation and sending of mail.

 ### Steps to run this repository